by Brian Tomasik

 Some of the clearest ways humans reduce long-term animal populations are by decreasing plant growth and entirely eliminating wilderness.
 Doing this usually causes severe short-run suffering -- such as when rainforests are burned, swamps are covered by buildings, or fields are paved to make way for parking lots.
 But by reducing wild-animal populations for decades into the future, habitat loss significantly reduces long-term wild-animal suffering.

-Not all forms of environmental destruction so clearly reduce suffering in nature.
+Not all forms of environmental destruction reduce long-run suffering in nature.
 For example, while climate change will cause desertification in some places (Romm 2011) – and thereby attenuate wild-animal populations – climate change may make other deserts greener (Claussen et al. 2003).
 And while fishing reduces the numbers of fish of the targeted species, it may sometimes increase the populations of marine life one trophic level down (Gascuel & Pauly 2009).
-Evaluating the total impact of any given environmental policy requires detailed evaluation.
+Evaluating the total impact of any given environmental policy requires detailed analysis.

 But on the whole, it seems as though human activity reduces more wild-animal suffering than it causes.
 McLellan et al. (2014) found that “on average, vertebrate species populations are about half the size they were 40 years ago.”
 Dirzo et al. (2014) reported a similar trend for invertebrates: A worldwide index of invertebrate abundance showed 45% average decline over the previous 40 years.